 Under no circumstances does Concorde Career College grant academic credit for life experience.
-Granting of credit for previous training shall not impact the refund policy.

 This section does not apply to students withdrawn from the same Concorde campus regardless of withdrawal date.

 Students who receive transfer credit will have the program tuition charge prorated based upon the remaining number of credits the student must earn in order to graduate.
 The Business Office will make the appropriate tuition adjustment.